21-23/qd-front/README.md

 2. put `fullchain.pem` and `privkey.pem` from 21/23 Google Drive storage into `./cert/` directory;
 3. `sh build.sh`
 4. `sh run.sh`
+5. `sh build.ui.sh`

+In `prod` no UI is built, so in order to see *qd UI - run an appropriate build script per each UI or run `build.ui.sh` to build all the UI-s.
+To build, for instance, `cssqd` UI only - run `build.ui.cssqd.sh`.

 ## Critical thing to be done:
 - `envsubst` should be used to configure reverse proxy's URI